 The EEB Graduate Program strives to provide a highly supportive environment to aid students through difficulties in the event of crises such as assault, health problems (including mental health problems) or professional conflict (e.g., with the Major Advisor, or with other students or postdocs).
-Students in need of advice or help may contact any member of the faculty or staff with whom they feel comfortable, but may also contact the Graduate Advisor, the GSC Chair, the Associate Chair for Graduate Education in Integrative Biology, your Major Advisor, the Graduate Program Administrator, the Diversity & Inclusivity Committee (see above), or the Minority & LGBTQ+ Liaison Officers (see above).
+Students in need of advice or help may contact any member of the faculty or staff with whom they feel comfortable, but may also contact the Graduate Advisor, the GSC Chair, the Associate Chair for Graduate Education in Integrative Biology, your Major Advisor, the Graduate Program Administrator, the IB Community, Accessibility and Well-Being Committee (CAW) or the Minority & LGBTQ+ Liaison Officers (see above).
 Such discussions will be held in complete confidence and nothing will be disclosed unless the student specifically requests disclosure, within the Title IX constraints that all UT employees are mandatory reporters (see above).